tytydraco/yessleep/out/I_train_for_my_job.md

 4. Must be able to handle multiple tools and instruments.
 5. Must be able to operate a pallet jack.

 Five requirements.
 Some weirder than others.
 But something pulsed in me.
-Something that had my attention more than any woman had, more on edge than any shark deal, something more…
+Something that had my attention more than any woman, something that had me more on edge than any deal I made, and there was just something more about this that had me fired up.

 I clicked the attached documents.
 I even had the option to share documents to lawyers, but only after signing an electronic NDA  and Noncompetitive agreement.
 My lawyer read the documents after I assured her that it wasn’t a Joke.